Quick and Easy Drill Press Table

 Do you like this article?

-Step 2: Make Hold Down Clamps for the Drill Press Table
+Step 3: Make the Hold Down Clamps

 Gluing pieces of plywood for a hold down clamp